Post

 The name of the challenge gives us a great hint: *git*cha.

-On some website, the .git folder can be exposed and we can exploit it.
+On some website, the .git folder can be exposed and exploited.

 We go to https://ch28744128147.ch.eng.run/.git/ and indeed the .git folder is accessible: